groboclown/kota/docs/modules/file-formats.md

 For every file in the `manifest.list` file, it is loaded into the game's context under `/modules(module Unique ID)/(relative file directory)/(file contents)`.

-Note that the filename is *not* part of the context path, but the directory name is.
+Note that the file name is *not* part of the context path, but the directory name is.
 However, files named `_.yaml` will be loaded as part of the parent directory's context.
 This is to allow for more natural parent/child descriptions.

 Files in the `overrides` directory will be mapped to the root of the context.
 This is particularly handy for creating new translations as add-on modules, or providing a high-def graphics pack.